Radschool Association Magazine - Vol 32 Page 12 |

 It is a floating rig and is capable of working in water up to 10,000 ft deep and represents the cutting edge of drilling technology.
 It is not moored because anchoring it to the ocean floor would be too costly and the anchors and chain would be too heavy to suspend from the floating structure.
 Rather, a triply-redundant computer system uses satellite positioning to control powerful thrusters that keep the rig on station within a few feet of its intended location, at all times.
 This is called Dynamic Positioning.
 The whole thing is now on the ocean floor.

 The rig had apparently just finished cementing steel casing in place at depths exceeding 18,000 ft (that's 5½ klms).
 The next operation was to suspend the well so that the rig could move to its next drilling location, the idea being that a rig would return to this well later in order to complete the work necessary to bring the well into production.
-It is BP's Oil rig in the Gulf of Mexicothought that somehow formation fluids, oil and gas, got into the wellbore and were undetected until it was too late to take action.
+It is thought that somehow formation fluids, oil and gas, got into the wellbore and were undetected until it was too late to take action.
 With a floating drilling rig setup, because it moves with the waves, currents, and winds, all of the main pressure control equipment sits on the seabed – the uppermost unmoving point in the well.
 This pressure control equipment – the Blowout Preventers, or ‘BOP’s” as they’re called, are controlled with redundant systems from the rig.
 In the event of a serious emergency, there are multiple Panic Buttons to hit, and even fail-safe "Deadman" systems that should be automatically engaged when something of this proportion breaks out.
 None of them were apparently activated, suggesting that the blowout was especially swift to escalate at the surface.

 The flames from the fire were visible up to about 35 miles away.
 Not the glow – the flames.
 They were 200 – 300 ft high.
 All of this will be investigated and it will be some months before all of the particulars are known.
 For now, it is enough to say that this marvel of modern technology, which had been operating with an excellent safety record, has burned up and sunk, taking souls with it.